HPNL/TCP-IP-Laboratory/INSTALL.md

 This installation based on [GNS3 Installation](https://docs.gns3.com/docs/getting-started/installation/linux/) for linux.

+If you use `GNS3 VM` or need to connect a remote server, use [install remote](./INSTALL-remote.md) document for setup remote server.

 ## Requirement

 * Linux (Ubuntu 18.04, Ubuntu 20.04, Debian 9, Debian 10 or other supported linux)